 Pacifiers that don’t come with proper holes tend to be more cumbersome for the baby and they tend to be spat out more often since toddlers just want to catch their breath.

-In my case, this was, again, something that I did not pay attention to in my early days and consequently I wondered why my daughter refused the pacifier so much, until other mothers with more experience explained the importance of a proper pacifier to me, and now I’m trying to do the same for all of you.
+In my case, this was, again, something that I did not pay attention to in my early days and consequently I wondered why my daughter won’t take pacifier until other mothers with more experience explained the importance of a proper pacifier to me, and now I’m trying to do the same for all of you.

 3. Get an orthodontic pacifier